tacticians-academy/teamfight-simulator/README.md

 Simulate fights from [Teamfight Tactics](https://teamfighttactics.leagueoflegends.com/en-us/) (TFT).
 The goal is to assist in theorycrafting better team compositions, unit positioning, and item builds through statistical analysis, and perhaps create a "puzzle mode" to improve players' board strength intuition.

+There is also an included roll down mode which sets your current composition, gold, and level, and enables you to buy/sell units on a timer to upgrade your composition.

 https://tftsim.netlify.app

 ## Current Set support